hafizur-rahman/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+The code for detecting lane resides at `lane.py`.

+For the first frame in the video, sliding window search was done (`get_lanes_sliding(binary_warped)`).

+**First frame**

+Histogram from bottom part of the binary unwarped image was created and then lane start was identified as highest frequency bins from left half and right half.

+![alt text][image7]

+A sliding window search is done to find lane pixels.

+![alt text][image8]

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]